-Pros: Free and easy to set up
+Pros: Free and usually easy to set up

 Cons: Only players within the same local network can join and you must keep your PC running.
 You might struggle with local firewall rules.

 If you just want to play with your friends and family in the same building, local hosting will suit you best.
 Here's to 2 ways to go about this: